 Expanded Address Capacity

 IPv6 was designed to accommodate the ever-increasing demands for IP addresses, which, due to their binary nature, remain a finite resource.
 As a result, one of the fundamental differences between IPv4 and IPv6 is address capacity.
 The newest version of the Internet Protocol supports more than 340 undecillion addresses, representing a marked improvement from IPv4’s capacity of approximately 4.3 billion addresses.
+It’s hard to visualize the size of the IPv6 address space, so we created a visualization to help you understand.

 The expanded address capacity of IPv6 is due to the extended length of its network addresses.
 IPv4 addresses are 32 bits, or about a quarter of the length of 128-bit IPv6 addresses.
 This notable increase allows IPv6 to support about 2,128 unique addresses for every person on the planet.
 Such considerable address capacity will enable IPv6 to meet growing IP address demands without the concerns of resource exhaustion associated with IPv4.
 In the IPv6 network more available addresses will allow greater numbers of users and devices to connect to the Internet than ever before.